 - Observation room with a one-way mirror

 - This pair of large rooms has been set up to provide a comfortable environment for conducting observational work with the option of discrete observations via a large one-way mirror.
 The mirror allows the whole room to be clearly seen from the adjoining observation area and is ideal for research in areas such as developmental psychology where the presence of the experimenter may influence a child's behaviour.

-- The division currently possesses three Biopac base units and a range of different specialist modules or the collection of psycho-physiological data.
-The apparatus allows collection of a wide range of physiological data including: Impedance cardiography (ICG); Electro dermal activity (EDA); Electro myogram (EMG); Skin conductance response (SCR); Continuous blood pressure monitoring; Electro cardiography (ECG); Respiratory rate, etc.
+- The division currently possesses Biopac units and a range of different specialist modules or the collection of psycho-physiological data.
+The apparatus allows collection of a wide range of physiological data including: Impedance cardiography (ICG); Electro dermal activity (EDA), Continuous blood pressure monitoring; Electro cardiography (ECG).

-- The laboratory currently has a desk mounted SR eye tracker and is shortly acquiring a head mounted portable eye tracker for dynamic data collection.
-We are able to support a wide range of experimental paradigms with the apparatus including incorporation of other physiological data from apparatus such as Biopac.
+- The laboratory currently has a desk mounted SR eye tracker.
+Recently a further portable Tobii eye tracker was acquired.
+We are able to support a wide range of experimental paradigms with the apparatus including incorporation of other physiological data.

 - Psychometric library

 - The laboratory currently carries around 1500 different psychometric tests across a wide range of application areas including clinical assessment, personality, neuro-psychological testing, cognitive performance and diagnostic screening.

 - We currently have two dedicated psychology computer labs and four testing cubicles all equipped with PCs running a range of experimental applications.
 These include: E-Prime, Experiment builder, Psychopy, Acqknowledge, In vivo, SPSS.
 Moreover, subscriptions to online platform such as Gorilla.sc and Qualtrics are available for Psychology students and staff members.